Site hosted by Angelfire.com: Build your free website today!

 SPINACH DIP

 Use 2 bricks softened Neuchatel Cream Cheese and just enough milk to be able to stir it until smooth and creamy.
 You can use a blender to do this.
 Add garlic powder and onion powder to suit your tastes.
-Add a pinch of ground nutmeg and stir to incorporate.
+Add a pinch of ground nutmeg and stir to combine.
 Microwave ten ounces chopped frozen spinach for five minutes in the microwave on high, then squeeze out any water.
 Add it to the dip, and mix well.
 Serve with saltine crackers.
-Keep stored in the refrigerator.
+Keep stored in a lidded container in the refrigerator.

 SALSA APPETIZERS